-The war had now been going on for than three years, and the British could not defeat the American Patriots.
+The War in the South and West.
+The war had now been going on for more than three years, and the British could not defeat the American Patriots.

-So they decided to come up with a new strategy.
+So, the British decided to come up with a new strategy.
 They thought that in the South, there were far more Loyalists than in the North.

-One of the Loyalists was the famous Patriot Benedict Arnold who had secretly changed sides to become a British general.
+One of the Loyalists was the famous Patriot Benedict Arnold, who had secretly changed sides to become a British general.
 Today, he is still seen as a traitor.

 The Patriot forces were fighting back the West as well and captured a few British forts in the Ohio River Valley.
 Spain then also joined the war and was also capturing some British forts.

 The War Ends

 The Patriots were fighting the last major battle against the British forces around Yorktown, Virginia.
-Washington was marching his troops from New York all the way to Virginia where the British forces, headed by Cornwallis, were located.
+Washington was marching his troops from New York all the way to Virginia, where the British forces, headed by Cornwallis, were located.

-After fighting for a week, Cornwallis realized his men would not win at Yorktown so in 1781, on October 19th, the British army surrendered.
-The war actually went on for another two years, but fighting took hardly place.
+After fighting for a week, Cornwallis realized his men would not win at Yorktown, so in 1781, on October 19th, the British army surrendered.
+The war actually went on for another two years, but fighting took hardly any place.

-In September of 1783, Britain and the United States signed the important “Treaty of Paris” which states that from now on, America was an independent country.
+In September of 1783, Britain and the United States signed the important “Treaty of Paris,” which states that from now on, America was an independent country.
 This also meant that Americans were in need of a government to lead the new country.